 And remember that it’s really all about the QUALITY of the post anyway.

 7. Try Out Facebook Ads

-As a follow up to creating the page, always make sure all of the About and Bio information is filled out and up to date.
+As a follow up to creating the page, always make sure ALL of your About and Bio information is filled out and up to date.
 Check it frequently to make sure it’s still relevant and also because Facebook sometimes updates to add new fields.

-So now you have it- 8 simple ways to build your fan page.
-There’s always more you can continue to learn to help you grow your page but these steps will get you started.
-Have fun!
+Of course, there’s always MORE you can learn to help you grow your page, but these steps will get you started.

-Special thanks to Lisa from Social Media Satisfied for this awesome blog post!
+Special thanks to Lisa Mason from Social Media Satisfied for this awesome blog post!